eaferstl/speculoaiArchive/README.md

 - [License](#license)

 ## Project Overview
-The goal of this project is to allow organizations to easily archive old or unused documents from a primary Firestore collection (`Contacts`) to a separate archive collection (`archive_Contacts`).
+The goal of this project is to allow organizations to easily archive old or unused documents from a primary Firestore collection to a separate archive collection.
 This helps in maintaining the size and performance of the live collection.

 ## Features
 - Archives documents based on a given `organization_id`.